 \subsection{Adaptive Draft-Exiting Mechanism}

 Our self-speculative decoding approach incorporates an adaptive draft-exiting mechanism to enhance computational efficiency during the drafting stage.
-In speculative decoding, if a draft token is rejected, all subsequent draft tokens are discarded accordingly.
-The draft-exiting mechanism prevents the wasteful allocation of computational resources towards draft tokens that are less likely to be accepted in the verification stage.
+In speculative decoding, if a draft token is rejected, all subsequent draft tokens will be discarded accordingly.
+The draft-exiting mechanism prevents the wasteful allocation of computational resources toward draft tokens that are less likely to be accepted in the verification stage.

-This mechanism evaluates the predicted probability of each draft token against a threshold $\gamma$.
-If the predicted probability falls below this threshold such that $p(x_{t+1}|x_1,...,x_t) < \gamma$, indicating a low confidence score, it immediately stops drafting.
-This strategic approach ensures optimal use of computing by focusing on the generation and verification of high-quality tokens, thereby improving the overall efficiency of the decoding process.
+Specifically, it compares the predicted probability of each draft token against a threshold $\gamma$.
+If the predicted probability falls below $\gamma$ such that $p(x_{t+1}|x_1,...,x_t) < \gamma$, indicating low confidence, it immediately stops drafting.
+This approach ensures a better use of computing by focusing on the generation and verification of high-quality tokens, thereby improving the overall efficiency.

 Moreover, it is worth noting that a static threshold may not accurately reflect the actual acceptance rate between the drafting and verification stages.
 For example, more challenging examples with a lower acceptance rate would be better served by a higher $\gamma$.
-To avoid the need for case-by-case threshold determination, we use an adaptive threshold which adjusts dynamically according to an updating rule, thereby allowing for an accurate reflection of the acceptance rate and better handling of examples in different difficulties.
-We denote the acceptance rate at $e$-th drafting stage as $AR_e$.
+To avoid the need for case-by-case threshold determination, we use an adaptive threshold that adjusts dynamically according to an updating rule, thereby allowing for an accurate reflection of the acceptance rate and better handling of examples in different difficulties.
+We denote the acceptance rate ($AR$) at $e$-th drafting stage as $AR_e$.
 Consequently, the update rule is defined as follows:

 where $\alpha$ represents a target acceptance rate, $\epsilon$ is the update step-size, and $\beta_{1}$ and $\beta_{2}$ are factors designed to mitigate fluctuations of $\gamma$ and $AR$ respectively.
 Notably, when $e$ is 1, $\beta_{1}=0$.
 We update $\gamma$ after each verification stage.
 This updating rule ensures that the acceptance rate remains in close proximity to a target acceptance rate $\alpha$.